MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 - For target users of cross-tenant synchronization, target users receive these properties at time of synchronization, subject to auto-redemption being enabled.

-- Multitenant organization collaboration workloads rely on these origin tenant and origin user references.
+- Multitenant organization collaboration capabilities, like Microsoft Teams and Viva Engage for multitenant organizations, rely on these origin tenant and origin user references.

 - If your B2B user object is missing origin tenant and origin user references, [reset the redemption status](../../external-id/reset-redemption-status.md), and then redeem again to properly populate the origin tenant and origin user references.